telerik/ajax-docs/controls/autocompletebox/data-binding/overview.md

 * **DataBind** method - is called after the aforementioned properties are set when binding at runtime.

->note DataBind method can be omitted when binding to a data source at runtime.
+>tip DataBind method can be omitted when binding to a data source at runtime.
 >